shadowings-zy/tiny-node-faas/README.md

 METHOD: GET
 PATH: /func
 PARAM: {
-  author: string, // author of the function id?: string, // the id of the function.
-You can get all your function by not adding this parameter }
+  namespace?: string, // namespace of the function.
+You can get all function in target namespace by adding this parameter author?: string, // author of the function.
+You can get all function in target author by adding this parameter id?: string, // the id of the function.
+You can get all function in target id by adding this parameter }
 ```